Detection Is Cheap, Routing Is Learned: Why Refusal-Based Alignment Evaluation Fails

 Current alignment evaluation predominantly measures two things: whether a model encodes dangerous concepts (probing) and whether it refuses harmful requests (benchmarking). \textbf{Both miss the layer where alignment actually operates.} This paper presents evidence that concept detection and behavioral policy are empirically and causally distinct systems inside transformers, connected by a learned routing function that varies across labs, models, and input contexts.
 A model that passes a refusal-based audit may be maximally steered toward approved narratives, and a model with perfect concept detection may never act on what it detects.

 Political censorship in Chinese-origin language models provides an unusually clean natural experiment: the controlled concepts are known, the behavioral variation is wide (propaganda, factual answers, or evasion on identical prompts despite identical probe accuracy), and the ground truth is observable.
-We test four hypotheses: